projesc/esc/README.md

 Each lua script is an instance on it's own, and can only communicate using messages.

 A nice lua guide is at [learn X in Y minutes](https://learnxinyminutes.com/docs/lua).

+## Plugin

+Plugins are golang programs that extend ESC functions and capabilities.

+Every ".so" file found at the configured directory will be loaded as a plugin.

+An example plugin is the [synced key value store](https://github.com/projesc/esc-kv).

 ## License